Post nº 69

 In support of this opinion, there’s the following fact: in 448, the Eastern Roman Emperor Theodosius II sent a rich Embassy to negotiate some important treaties with Attila.
 The ambassadors were the illustrious Maximinus, Orestes and Edecon, having as secretary the famous philosopher and historian Priscus, who wrote a meticulous report about the mission.
 The embassy was very well received everywhere while crossing the land of the Huns on its journey to their capital, which, according to the philosopher’s description, was not a camp of tents but a well planned wooden city, somewhere between the River Danube, the River Teiss and the Carpathian Mountains.
 They paid a visit to the queen Creca, who lived with the king’s concubines, each one having her own private chambers in a large wooden Palace, which is portrayed by the reporter as follows: It was a well constructed building, supported by shaped wooden columns, sculptured and varnished, which weren’t without regularity of proportions or the taste for ornaments.
 The queen received the ambassadors in her private chambers, which were covered with artistic tapestry, lying on a soft bed surrounded by her servants, who were knitting rich dresses’.
 As to the noble Hun warriors, Priscus says: They like to display great riches in gold and precious stones, which they use to ornament themselves, their armour, swords and even shoes, covering their tables with fine plates and vases made in gold and silver.

-According to the bizantine philosopher and historian Priscus, who visited Attila
+According to the bizantine philosopher and historian Priscus, who visited Attila as a diplomat, his court was very luxurious and civilized |

 It is not possible to absolve Attila or the Huns from the terrible things they did, but is correct to say that their cruelty and horrors weren’t different from the cruelty and horrors of other people of the time that we call civilised.